 Advertorials basically present advertising copy as editorial content as a means of appearing credible.
 Advertorials are a clever (some would say, slightly dishonest) marketing tool.

 Sponsored content, on the other hand, is explicitly about a brand.
-The whole idea is to the make the audience aware of the brand – not to hide it away surreptitiously.
+The whole idea is to make the audience aware of the brand – not to hide it away surreptitiously.

 What About Native Advertising?